 In 1835 bull baiting was officially banned.
 This forced people especially of the lower classes to find alternative work for their dogs such as guarding.
 It is recently that they accompany their master wherever he goes.

 In the 1930s, pit bulls were admitted to the AKC under the name Staffordshire terrier.
-Return to top

-Different Pit Bull Bloodlines Available:
+Different Pitbull Bloodlines Available:

-The different bloodlines of Pit Bull available are: - Alligator, Apache, Avant, Banjo, Big Boy, Bolio, Booger, Boudreaux, Boyle, Buck, Bullyson, Camelot, Carver, Castillo, Ceaser, Chaos, Chevy, Chinaman, Cherokee, Clemmon, Clouse, Colby, Collett, Corvino, Cotton's Bullet, Cowboy, Crenshaw, Cruz, Dagger, Dax (American Bully), De La Cruz, Dibo, Blue Diamond, Dozier, Eddington, Eli, Falin, Farmers' Boy, Frisco, Gaff, Gambler, Gatormouth, Giroux, Gladiator, Gottiline (American Bully), Greenwood, Greyline, Hammond, Hank, Hawaiian Jul'z, Hemphill, Hollingsworth, Homer, Honeybunch, Ironline, Iron Cross, Iron Kid, Iron Man, Jeep, Jocko, Knowlwood, Kobe, Krush, Lightner, Linasky, Lonzo, Mayday, Mayfield, Maverick, Maximillion, McCoy, Monster G, Neilson, Nigerino, Old Family, Old Rednose, Palladin, Patrick, Peterson, Powerline, Rapid Roy, Rascal, Razors Edge, Red Devil, Red Man, Redboy, Remyline, Rocky, Royal Blue Generation, Royal Red, Ruffian, Sarona, Six Bits, Snooty, Sorrell, Spike, Sundance, Tab, Tant, Turpin, T-N-T, Tom Garner, Tombstone, Two Eye, Virgil, Watchdog, Whitsell, Whopper, Wildside, Wood Forest, Yellow, Yella John, York, Zebo.
+The different pitbull bloodlines available are: – Alligator, Apache, Avant, Banjo, Big Boy, Bolio, Booger, Boudreaux, Boyle, Buck, Bullyson, Camelot, Carver, Castillo, Ceaser, Chaos, Chevy, Chinaman, Cherokee, Clemmon, Clouse, Colby, Collett, Corvino, Cotton’s Bullet, Cowboy, Crenshaw, Cruz, Dagger, Dax (American Bully), De La Cruz, Dibo, Blue Diamond, Dozier, Eddington, Eli, Falin, Farmers’ Boy, Frisco, Gaff, Gambler, Gatormouth, Giroux, Gladiator, Gottiline (American Bully), Greenwood, Greyline, Hammond, Hank, Hawaiian Jul’z, Hemphill, Hollingsworth, Homer, Honeybunch, Ironline, Iron Cross, Iron Kid, Iron Man, Jeep, Jocko, Knowlwood, Kobe, Krush, Lightner, Linasky, Lonzo, Mayday, Mayfield, Maverick, Maximillion, McCoy, Monster G, Neilson, Nigerino, Old Family, Old Rednose, Palladin, Patrick, Peterson, Powerline, Rapid Roy, Rascal, Razors Edge, Red Devil, Red Man, Redboy, Remyline, Rocky, Royal Blue Generation, Royal Red, Ruffian, Sarona, Six Bits, Snooty, Sorrell, Spike, Sundance, Tab, Tant, Turpin, T-N-T, Tom Garner, Tombstone, Two Eye, Virgil, Watchdog, Whitsell, Whopper, Wildside, Wood Forest, Yellow, Yella John, York, Zebo.

 Temperament and Behavior:

 Pit bulls tend to be very dependent on their humans and crave love and attention.
 They are not protective by nature as many people believe.
 This breed is known to keep its owners laughing.
 They are silly, almost to the point of being ridiculous.
 Flailing around upside down on their backs, lying with their heads draped off the side of the couch, engaging in rambunctious sprints around the living room, these dogs are always clowning around.
 They are active and energetic, and too much dog for some to handle, just the right amount for others.
 Pit Bulls make great therapy dogs and are commonly used in search and rescue.
 They have also distinguished themselves in the role of drug and bomb sniffing dogs.
 Pit Bulls can and do interact peacefully with other dogs and animals.
-Return to top

 Dog and animal aggression on the other hand can be different, but it relates differently from dog to dog.
 Each dog is different and has its own personality so you cannot always judge a pit from other pit bulls actions.